Superflare: G-type stars

-Flares are more common in stars with short rotation periods.
-However, the energy of the largest flares is not related to the period of rotation.
+Flares are more common in stars with short rotation periods, but the energy of the largest flares is not related to the period of rotation.
 Stars with larger variations also have much more frequent flares; there is as well a tendency for them to have more energetic flares.
 Large variations can be found on even the most slowly rotating stars: one star had a rotation period of 22.7 days and variations implying spot coverage of 2.5% of the surface, over ten times greater than the maximum solar value.
 By estimating the size of the starspots from the amplitude variation, and assuming solar values for the magnetic fields in the spots (1000 G), it is possible to estimate the energy available: in all cases there is enough energy in the field to power even the largest flares observed.
 This suggests that superflares and solar flares have essentially the same mechanism.

 In order to determine whether superflares can occur on the Sun, it is important to narrow the definition of Sun-like stars.
 When the temperature range is divided into stars with T_{eff} above and below 5600 K (early and late G-type stars), stars of lower temperature are about twice as likely to show superflare activity as those in the solar range and those that do so have more flares: the occurrence frequency of flares (number per star per year) is about five times as great in the late-type stars.
 It is well known that both the rotation rate and the magnetic activity of a star decrease with age in G-type stars.
 When flare stars are divided into fast and slow rotators, using the rotation period estimated from brightness variations, there is a general tendency for the fastest-rotating (and presumably youngest) stars to show a greater probability of activity: in particular, stars rotating in less than 10 days are 20–30 times more likely to have activity.
 Nevertheless, 44 superflares were found on 19 stars with similar temperatures to the Sun and periods greater than 10 days (out of 14,000 such stars examined); four superflares with energies in the range 1-5 × 10^{33} ergs were detected on stars rotating more slowly than the Sun (of about 5000 in the sample).
 The distribution of flares with energy has the same shape for all classes of star: although Sun-like stars are less likely to flare, they have the same proportion of very energetic flares as younger and cooler stars.